-The public information and consultation process for the Flood Risk Management Plan in coordination with the river basin management plan had officially been started on 21 January 2015.
-The consultation process lasts for 6 months, until the 21 July.
-The plans will be published by 22 December 2015 according to the EU Floods Directive and EU Water Framework Directive.
+The public information and consultation process for the 2nd Flood Risk Management Plan had officially been started on 22 December 2020.
+The consultation process lasted for 6 months, until the 22 June 2021.
+The flood risk management plan will be published by 22 December 2021 according to the EU Floods Directive.
+Specific information (factsheets) were developed on APSFR level and sent to all municipalities concerned in January 2021 to support the consultation process and raise the awareness on local level.